daos-stack/daos/utils/githooks/README.md

 3. flake8
 4. yamllint
 5. gofmt
+6. isort

+The default python version on `rocky 8.8` is `python 3.6` and the latest `isort` available for that release has known performance issues resulting in long run-times for pre-commit hooks, if using a virtual environment for installing python packages we recommend a newer python version.

 There is a daos wrapper around pylint at `utils/cq/daos_pylint.py` which will perform standard pylint checks whilst managing scons and PYTHONPATH setup changes automatically.
 Installing